yizongk/Media_Production_Hunter_College/medp285/finalproject/progress.md

 # Here's the worklist:

 * (DONE) Chat box will be scroll-able
-* Show dark chat button only update when click.
+* (DONE) Show dark chat button only update when click.
 As of right now, once clicked once, it will keep updating non stop.
 * (DONE) Make show dark chat box scroll-able
 * (DONE) Find icon of same size for wall, blank, and player
 * (DONE) implement some visual for the game